 Transformational Power of a Single Platform

-Moving an organization into a Single Platform is not merely a technological initiative — it is a key strategic decision that can transform the way a company delivers value to its customers, operates and hires.
+Moving an organization into a Single Platform is not merely a technological initiative — it is a key strategic decision that can transform the way a company delivers value to its customers, operates, and hires.
 It addresses one of the most fundamental principles all successful businesses share: the ability to quickly adapt to change.

-As our business grow through the acquisition of leading verticals in the ASEAN market, we face important decision points that lead us to rethink about how to deliver value to our customers at scale.
+As our business grows through the acquisition of leading verticals in the ASEAN market, we face important decision points that lead us to rethink about how to deliver value to our customers at scale.

 To us, a Single Platform is technically a centralized platform, and operationally a set of principles we use to scale our business.

 From a technical standpoint, our distributed business logic sits in the central platform.
 We have a customer front-end platform that exposes the business logic to customers.
 When our product teams build a feature and think about how it gets consumed across all devices they only need to build it once into the platform.
 The features are available for any of our properties to consume; at this point it is merely a UX/UI call on how to expose functionality.

 The decision to move into a central platform begins from a very clear understanding of what the vision of the business is and whether a Single Platform strategic supports it.
 One mistake I often made in the past was not being able to remove myself from solutionizing before making sure I understood the problem I was trying to solve.
 Before undertaking on a project of this size, a CIO needs to make sure the organization is asking the right questions and use critical thinking to build a strategy:

 • Does the business intend to continue expanding beyond its current tech stack?

 • Are the similarities between the ways it operates between markets greater that the differences?

 • Would a feature work fundamentally the same across all markers will all difference?

 • Can the business survive without a common platform?